evanstuart32/Vancouver-Housing-List-Prices-Web-Scrape/README.md

 I managed to assign geographical coordinates by binding a CSV file with over 850,000 rows on Canadian postal codes containing  latitude and longitude, with my original data frame using postal code as the common variable.

-I then used Kepler.gl to create my spatial visualization of price per square foot in the Vancouver area to shed some light on Vancouver's constantly changing and complex housing market.
+I then used Kepler.gl to create my geospatial visualization of price per square foot in the Vancouver area to shed some light on Vancouver's constantly changing and complex housing market.

 "House_Listings_DF" contains the main data frame produced by scraping, wrangling, and consolidating the data